rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

 Some parameter groups allow you to define **default values**, indicated by `default` in place of a Heat level or vehicle.
-These default values then apply to all Heat levels or vehicles for which you do not provide explicit values.
+These default values then apply to all Heat levels or vehicles for which you don't provide explicit values.
 Bartender parses such parameter groups in three steps:
 1. If you omit it, the `default` value is set to the game's vanilla (i.e. unmodded) value.
 2. All free-roam Heat levels (format: `heatXY`) you omit are set to the `default` value.
 3. All race Heat levels (format: `raceXY`) you omit are set to their free-roam values.